C-0B/fyp-chess/README.md

-# Algorithms and Techniques to Play the Game of Chess
+# Algorithms and Techniques to Create and Play the Game of Chess

 This project covers the various techniques and algorithms that have been implemented into creating chess in a computer and getting computers to play games of chess.
 A Java application has been developed